-Akomplice’s Holiday 2014 Collection is now available to the world.
+Akomplice’s Spring 2015 Collection is now available to the world.
 See our Stockist Section to find an AK dealer in your town or shop at the Akomplice Webstore.

 To document our latest capsule collection, we transport the audience to Seattle, Washington for an inside look at how the Akomplice x Ebbets Field Capsule Collection was made.
 The Ebbets Field Flannels storefront and factory is steeped in American tradition.
 Through our lookbook, we offer a rare glimpse into the process.
 Made in America and 100% crafted-by-hand, the Akomplice x Ebbets Field Capsule Collection includes garments and iconography that is representative of where Akomplice calls home.
 These icons come to life in the form of ocean, beach, mountain and desert graphics, which are hand-stitched onto an array of jerseys, jackets and hats.
 For this project, we once again teamed up with lookbook documentarian Jason Siegel, who captures more than just the garments, he communicates the quality with which they were made.
 The capsule collection will drop this Saturday, May 2nd at 2:00pm EST and only be available on the Akomplice webstore.
 Check out the rest of the photos from the lookbook after the jump.